pizauth recipes

 Each provider you wish to authenticate with will have its own settings it requires of you.
 These can be difficult to find, so examples are provided in this section.
 Caveat emptor: these settings will not work in all situations, and providers have historically required users to intermittently change their settings.

-You may need to create your own client ID and secret by registering with Microsoft’s identity platform:
+There is more than one possible setting here, at the very least depending on whether your particular sub-provider requires an http or https redirection URI.
+You may also need to create your own client ID and secret by registering with Microsoft’s identity platform.

 account "your-account-name" {